 - Ace Attorney: The Cornered tracks from each game.
 They play as you're proving the real killer, or proving the witness as a fraud.
 Also, Search - Core 2001.
 It plays during your investigations, when something serious happens.

-- Modern Warfare 2: "Going Loud".
+- "Going Loud" from the second game.
 It's played during a Roaring Rampage of Revenge and features many other pieces - Onwards, Opening Titles, etc - all mixed into one epic piece.
 Thematically it's the equivalent of Mass Effect 2's Suicide Mission.

-- Halo: Reach: Many would single out "Unreconcialed".
+- Halo: Reach: Many would single out "Unreconciled".
 "Ashes" is another example.
 The emotional climax in the middle perfectly fits the grittier, more solemn tone of Reach.

 - Live A Live's Megalomania: It plays multiple times when you fight a megalomaniacal person who wants to kill people or outright destroy everything.

-- Metal Gear Solid 4: "Metal Gear Saga".
+- Metal Gear Solid 4: Guns of the Patriots: "Metal Gear Saga".

 - World of Warcraft has had a few, but the one that sticks furthest out is "No King Rules Forever", which plays during the final showdown with Arthas in Fall of the Lich King.

 - Wild Guns's boss music.

 - "The End Run" from Mass Effect 2, which only plays during the Big Heroic Run in the climatic Suicide Mission.